Duke of Wellington

 Match day deals with pints of John Smiths, Carling and Pravha £2.60, selected ales £2.50 during NUFC home matches.

-Live Sports: Several widescreen TV's are located throughout the bar which feature all live sports and football.
+Live Sports: Several widescreen TV's are located throughout the bar which features all live sports and Sky sports football.

 Music: What's On